alielfilali01/blog/leaderboard-3c3h-aragen-ifeval.md

 # Arabic Leaderboards: Introducing Arabic Instruction Following, Updating AraGen, and More

-We have been working to enhance AI model evaluations within the Arabic language context.
+At Inception, we have been working to enhance AI model evaluations within the Arabic language context.
 Previously, we introduced **AraGen**, one of the first generative Arabic leaderboards, serving as a benchmark for evaluating Arabic LLMs on generative tasks.

 As part of our ongoing efforts, we are excited to share the following updates:

 - **Arabic-Leaderboards Space**, launched in collaboration with **Mohammed bin Zayed University of Artificial Intelligence (MBZUAI)** to consolidate Arabic AI evaluations in one place.
-This platform currently supports **AraGen 2** and **Arabic Instruction Following**, with plans to expand to leaderboards for Arabic AI models across various modalities.
+This platform currently supports **AraGen-03-25** and **Arabic Instruction Following**, with plans to expand to leaderboards for Arabic AI models across various modalities.
 - **AraGen 03-25 release** with improvements and updated benchmark.
 - **Instruction Following leaderboard**, powered by **Arabic IFEval Benchmark**, the first publicly available benchmark for evaluating instruction-following capabilities in Arabic.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.4.0/gradio.js"> </script>
-<gradio-app theme_mode="dark" space="inceptionai/Arabic-Leaderboards"></gradio-app>
+<gradio-app theme_mode="dark" space="inceptionai/AraGen-Leaderboard"></gradio-app>

 The following sections provide details about each of these updates.

 ## Arabic-Leaderboards Space
 **Arabic-Leaderboards** is a comprehensive and unified space for all Arabic evaluations and tasks.
 It is meant to serve as a central hub covering a broad spectrum of evaluations, for models across modalities.
-Currently, it has AraGen 2 and Arabic Instruction Following as live leaderboards.
+Currently, it has AraGen-03-25 and Arabic Instruction Following as live leaderboards.
 We plan to expand this space with more leaderboards and tasks for Arabic AI models across various modalities.

-We invite interested contributors to reach out to us through the [community tab](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards/discussions?status=open&type=discussion) or directly in order to discuss how to integrate their work/leaderboards as additional tabs into this space.
+We invite interested contributors to reach out to us through the [community tab](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards/discussions?status=open&type=discussion) or directly through [email](mailto:ali.filali@inceptionai.ai) in order to discuss how to integrate their work/leaderboards as additional tabs into this space.

 ## Latest Updates in AraGen Leaderboard

 In December 2024, we introduced the AraGen Benchmark as the foundation for the AraGen Leaderboard.
 A key feature of this leaderboard is its dynamic nature, with evaluation datasets remaining private (blind testing) for three months to ensure fair and unbiased assessments.
 Adhering to the same philosophy, we are publicly releasing the **AraGen-12-24 benchmark**, along with all model responses evaluated by **Claude-3.5-Sonnet** following the **3C3H guidelines**.

 By sharing this benchmark and model responses, we aim to encourage the community to review them, identify any unexpected behaviors we may have missed and help us refine our evaluation framework.

-AraGen leaderboard is updated with a new version of benchmark (AraGen-03-25).

 <iframe